 - Set IP for your PC to 192.168.88.2

-- Use Winbox to connect to the default IP address of 192.168.88.1 from any port, with the username admin and no password.
+- Use Winbox to connect to the default IP address of 192.168.88.1 from any port, with the username admin and no password (or, for some models, check user and wireless passwords on the sticker).

 - Update the device by clicking the "Check for updates" button to v6.46 or the latest RouterOS software to ensure the best performance and stability.
 The device needs to have an active internet connection.